tedstein/filemaker/README.txt

 Features
 ***********************************************************

-- Unlimited number of reusable connections to FileMaker database
+- Unlimited number of reusable connections to FileMaker databases
 - Create, find, browse, and edit modes
 - Rich set of permissions
 - Choice of interface for anonymous users